MichalOpoka/ecfr/cfr/title-16-Commercial-Practices/chapter-II-Consumer-Product-Safety-Commission/subchapter-A-General/part-1015-Procedures-Disclosure-Production-Information-Under-Freedom-Information-Act/subpart-A-Production-Disclosure-Under-5-USC-552a/section-1015.6.md

 ##### § 1015.6 Responses: Form and content. #####

-Link to an amendment published at 82 FR 37008, Aug.
-8, 2017.

-(a) When a requested record has been identified and is available for disclosure, the requester shall either be supplied with a copy or notified as to where and when the record will be made available for inspection.
-If a requester desires to inspect records at one of the regional offices of the Commission, the Secretary will ordinarily make the records available at the requested regional office.
-If the payment of fees is required the requester shall be advised by the Secretary in writing of any applicable fees under § 1015.9 hereof.
+(a) When a requested record has been identified and is available for disclosure, the requester shall be supplied with a copy or notified as to where and when the record will be made available for public inspection in an electronic format.
+If the payment of fees is required the requester shall be advised by the Secretariat in writing of any applicable fees under § 1015.9 hereof.
+The requester will be notified of the right to seek assistance from the Commission's FOIA Public Liaison.

-(b) A response denying a written request for a record shall be in writing signed by the Secretary or delegate of the Secretary and shall include:
+(b) A response denying or partially denying a written request for a record shall be in writing, dated, and signed by the Secretariat or delegate of the Secretariat and shall include:

 (1) The identity of each person responsible for the denial.